jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 In [Computer Science Problems](https://jhumelsine.github.io/2026/02/11/computer-science-software-engineering.html#computer-science-problems), I wrote:
 >Each additional layer on the tech stack is for the benefit of humans, not the computer.
 The computer is just as content to execute machine code written by a human as it is to execute machine code generated from a compiler from source code written by a human.

-Generative AI is adding another layer moving us yet further away from bare metal.
+Generative AI is adding another layer to the tech stack and moving us one more step away from bare metal.

-I'm hearing this claim: **This time it's different.
+Some are shouting that it's not the same as before: **This time it's different.
 The previous tech stack was deterministic.
 AI is not deterministic.**

 I used to have the same opinion, but I saw a social media post a few weeks ago that changed my mind.
 Unfortunately, I don't have a reference to it, but I can paraphrase it:
 >We have always had non-determinism.
 Human developers have always been non-deterministic.

 It took a little while for that to sink in.
-While we think of the transition/translation between layers of the tech stack is deterministic, and once implemented, it is deterministic, the process of defining the tech stack and implementing the tech stack is not deterministic.
+While we think of the translation between layers of the tech stack is deterministic, and once implemented, it is deterministic, the process of defining the tech stack and implementing the tech stack is not deterministic.

-If we were to give the same specification to several different teams, we'd have an equal number of completely different designs and implementations.
+If the same specification were given to several different teams, we'd have an equal number of completely different designs and implementations.

 We're okay with people being non-deterministic in designing and writing code, but we're uncomfortable when AI does it.

 It's akin to self-driving cars.
 When a self-driving car causes a fatality, it's a failure of technology.
 When a human driver causes a fatility, it's a tragic accident.
-We will gladly place blame on technology when we would not accept the blame for our own actions.
+We demand perfection from technology when we do not demand it from ourselves.
-I feels a bit like the [Uncanny Valley](https://en.wikipedia.org/wiki/Uncanny_valley).
+It feels a bit like the [Uncanny Valley](https://en.wikipedia.org/wiki/Uncanny_valley).

 AI didn't introduce non-determinism in software development.
 It's always been there.